-In July 2014, all of the recommendations from the PERT, and Non Academic Program Review Committee were presented to the Institutional Planning Group.
-The outcome of this presentation and subsequent discussion was a number of tasks designed to strengthen planning.
-These included separation of Strategic Proposals and Instructional Equipment, Drafting of new process for Education Master Planning and production of annual management level staffing plan.
-[E2.EEE IPG Notes].
+On 2nd of July all of the recommendations from the Planning review Committee and Non Academic Program Review Committee were present to the Institutional Planning Group.
+The outcome of this presentation and subsequent discussion were a number of tasks designed to strengthen planning.

+28th August Strategic Planning Meeting

-In August 2014, the Dean of Institutional Research, Planning, and Effectiveness held a 2 hour meeting with all members of the SPC.
-The focus of this meeting was to refamiliarize members with the Mission, Vision Statement, and Strategic Goals and Objectives of the College and how these statements inform planning.
+On 28th August the Dean of Institutional Research, Planning and Effectiveness held a 2 hour meeting with all members of SPC.
+The focus of this meeting was to introduce them to the Mission, Vision and Strategic Goals and Objectives of the college and how that informs planning.
 They also became more familiar with the process of project based planning and how that informs the strategic plan.
-Another important aspect of this meeting was to strengthen the role of the SPC in accountability for advancing the Strategic Plan.
-Members were also given reports specific to their area that demonstrated how they can track and ensure accountability in their area.
-Overall, this meeting served to build on recommendations from both the Process Review Committee and Non Academic Program Review Committee to strengthen SPC involvement in planning.
-[E2.FFF SPC Presentation], [E2.GGG SPC Update]
+Another important aspect of this meeting was to strengthen the role of SPC in accountability for advancing the Strategic Plan.
+They were also given reports specific to their area that demonstrated how they can track and ensure accountability in their area.
+The focus of this meeting was to build on recommendations from both the Process Review Committee and Non Academic Program Review Committee to strengthen SPC involvement in planning.
+23rd May - Non Academic Program Review Evaluation